All Episodes

 You heard right.

-They're gonna keep the kids home.
+They're going to keep the kids home.

 Reminds me of this, you know, this mosquito device.